 Two-year training integrating time-tested mindfulness and compassion practices in Buddhist psychology with evidence-based western psychotherapy and neuropsychology.

-Certificate: Those who complete all live retreats, in-person cohort meetings, online lectures, readings, daily meditations, assignments and capstone project are awarded Certificate of Mindfulness-based Psychotherapy for the Mindfulness Year and Certificate in Compassion-based Psychotherapy for the Compassion Year.
+Those who complete all in-person retreats, live virtual cohort meetings, online lectures, readings, daily meditations, assignments and capstone project are awarded Certificate in Mindfulness-based Psychotherapy for the Mindfulness Year and Certificate in Compassion-based Psychotherapy for the Compassion Year.
 It is not mandatory to complete both years, and one may apply separately for each.

 Preference may be given to those who are established in their clinical practice, who have had at least some exposure to meditative practices, and who wish to deepen their awareness of contemplative-based practices and their clinical applications.
-Students currently in graduate level professional training are also welcome to apply.
+Students currently in graduate-level professional training are also welcome to apply.

-Dr. Miles Neale, firstname.lastname@example.org
+Dr. Joe Loizzo, email@example.com